 With ever-rising bank fees (and frustrations), many people are considering a switch to locally-owned credit unions.
-Credit union membership hit a record high in 2011, adding 1.3 million new customers to bring total membership to 91.8 million nationwide.
+Credit union membership hit a record high in 2015, with 104.8 million memberships nationwide.

 How do you decide if this is the right move for you?
 How do you choose a good one?
 Read on to learn more about this financial trend.

 Credit unions are similar to traditional banks in many ways.
 They provide customers with standard savings and checking accounts, as well as CD and money market accounts, and can offer mortgage, home equity, personal and car loans.

 But because they are based on a not-for-profit business model, their users are spared a lot of the fees and hassles big bank customers often face.
 They tend to offer terms and options that are more customer-friendly than other banks.

 Most pride themselves on a business model that prioritizes people over profits.
 Indeed, according to a recent survey, credit union customers rated their overall satisfaction at 87 percent (8 percent higher than the industry average and 13 percent higher than the highest ranking bank).